aspose-pdf/Aspose.PDF-Documentation/net/plugins/formexporter/_index.md

 ### Step 3: Add the input and output data sources to the options object

-The input and output data sources are the PDF files that you want to export from and the CSV file that you want to save to.
+The input and output data sources are the PDF files that you want to export from and the CSV file that you want to save.
 They can be either file paths or streams.
 To add them to the options object, you need to use the AddInput and AddOutput methods of the options class.
 For example, to export from four PDF files named `inputFileNameWithFields-1.pdf`, `inputFileNameWithFields-2.pdf`, `inputFileNameWithFields-3.pdf`, and `inputFileNameWithFields-4`.pdf in the current folder, and save to a CSV file named outputFileName.csv in the same folder, you can use the following code:

 ```cs
 // Add input and output files to the options